Student Forms & Deadlines

 Students receive credit only after completing the entire tutorial, answering all questions, and clicking the “Submit” button on the last page.

 Dickinson College is deeply committed to the greatest health and welfare, and ultimate success, of all of our community members.
+For more information about the Academic Integrity Tutorial, and other information for first year students, please see our Information for First Year Students online guide.
 Questions about academic integrity may be directed to firstname.lastname@example.org.

 The START Program is an online program which includes modules aimed at reducing campus sexual assault, dating/domestic violence and stalking; empowering bystanders of potentially violent situations to intervene before the violence occurs; and educating students about alcohol, drugs and their effects.
 “Alcohol: How Do You Measure Up?” is an assessment tool in the START Program which demonstrates some of the costs of alcohol consumption, and lets students examine their drinking habits and compare them to their peers.